Vehicle: Bridging the Embedding Gap in the Verification of Neuro-Symbolic Programs: The Tool

-With such a complicated system, an obvious question is how do we guarantee its soundness?
-To address this, we have come up with a formal semantics for the Vehicle core language, and for the target languages of both the training and the verifier backends.
-Using this we have proved not just the soundness of the compilation to loss functions and verifier queries, but also that the loss function and the verifier queries generated are logically equivalent, i.e. that we're verifying the same property we trained for.
+Given the complexity of the \vehicle{} system and its diverse backends, it is important to ensure its overall soundness.
+To this end, we have developed a formal semantics for the \vehicle{} core language, as well as for the target languages used by both the training and the verifier backends.
+Based on this foundation, we have proved not only the soundness of the compilation to the two backends, but also that the loss function and the verifier queries generated are logically equivalent in some general sense.
+This ensures that the propery being trained for is the same as that which we are verifying.
 These proofs have been formalised in Agda, and can be found at~\cite{AtkeyVehicleForm23}.

-Having said that, in contrast to neural networks which are usually implemented using floating point semantics, the Vehicle syntax, and hence the proofs described above, currently use rational number semantics.
-This is a well-known source of unsoundness, and an issue that neural network verifiers themselves have been shown to suffer from~\cite{jia2021exploiting}.
-While addressing this unsoundness issue is important future work, we believe that it does not invalidate the proposed approach of Vehicle to neuro-symbolic program verification.
+We have not formalised the correctness of the ITP backend.